The IRS has announced new contribution limits for tax-advantaged retirement plans. Learn the IRA and 401(k) contribution limits for 2021.

 In 2021, even though the contribution limit hasn’t changed, the income restrictions have increased slightly for the deduction phaseout:

 If you have a plan from your workplace, most likely a 401(k), you have a better chance to claim a deduction for contributions to an IRA, providing a greater incentive to use more than one type of tax-advantaged retirement account.

-It’s important to note that the income limits for Roth IRA contributions have also increased for 2020.
+It’s important to note the income limits for Roth IRA contributions have also increased slightly for 2021.
 You can contribute to a Roth IRA with income phaseouts based on your income and filing status.

 If you’re married and filing separately, the income phaseout range for making Roth IRA contributions remains zero to $10,000.

-Consider consulting with a retirement consultant about how you can make the most of the new contribution limits based on the types of accounts you contribute to.
-In some cases, a strategy that uses both traditional and Roth accounts can increase the overall tax efficiency of your retirement portfolio.
+Consider speaking with a retirement consultant about how you can make the most of your future based on the types of accounts you contribute to.
+In some cases, a strategy that uses both traditional and Roth accounts, in addition to a 401(k), can increase the overall tax efficiency of your retirement portfolio.
 A holistic approach can help you make sure your retirement goals fit with your other financial objectives, and a retirement professional can sit down with you and give you an outside perspective that keeps you on track.

 for thinkMoney ®